VNG-Realisatie/nlx/docs/content/glossary/_index.md

 ## Inway

-The inway is used by an organisation to provide [services](#service) to the NLX network.
+The inway is used by an organization to provide [services](#service) to the NLX network.

 [How to start an inway](../providing-services-on-nlx/start-an-inway/)